ervnjmsdnts/philhealth-be/README.md

 ### 2. Install Dependencies

-If you want to run the application locally without Docker, install the dependencies:
+To run the application locally, install the dependencies:

 ```bash
 npm install